kubesphere/website/content/en/docs/cluster-administration/shut-down-and-restart-cluster-gracefully.md

 ---
 title: "Cluster Shutdown and Restart"
-description: "Demonstrate how to shut down and restart Kubernetes clusters gracefully"
+description: "Learn how to gracefully shut down your cluster and restart it."
 layout: "single"

 linkTitle: "Cluster Shutdown and Restart"